 low and raising questions about its survival.

-After months of bitter debate, a plenary session of European
+After months of bitter debate, a plenary session of the

-Parliament in Strasbourg rejected by 19 votes a Commission
+European Parliament in Strasbourg rejected by 19 votes a

-proposal to temporarily remove some of the oversupply that has
+Commission proposal to remove temporarily some of the oversupply

-overwhelmed the market for permits to emit carbon dioxide.
+that has overwhelmed the market for permits to emit carbon

 Ireland, holder of the rotating EU presidency, said support

-for the carbon market was still a clear priority and it would
+for the carbon market was still a priority and it would seek

 Traders took the lack of political support as a signal to